-Bulk parameters described above are calculated from the entire wave spectrum.
+The bulk parameters described above are calculated from the entire wave spectrum.
 A highly effective alternative to this is calculation of energy within a handful of frequency bands, e.g. one for low frequencies, two for middle frequencies, and one for highest frequencies.
 Frequency bands can either be fixed in frequency (f) space, e.g. Rogers et al. (2005), or in normalized frequency (f/f_p) space, e.g. Rogers and Wang (2007).

 Directional accuracy is sometimes included in validations.
 Most often, this comes in one of two forms: 1) qualitative side-by-side comparisons of directional spectra (e.g. WAMDIG 1988) or 2) quantitative evaluation of time series of a "mean direction" or "peak direction" metric (e.g. Moon et al. 2003).
 When the ground truth comes from a directional buoy, the best approach is to use the "directional moments" computed from the Fourier coefficients describing directional distribution at each wave frequency, e.g. Kuik et al. (1988).
 It is not advisable to apply a directional estimator (e.g. Maximum Likelihood Estimator) to the buoy data when skill statistics are the ultimate goal; this adds an unnecessary step, and some estimators will even modify the directional moments.
 Mean wave direction and directional spread are the low order moments.
 Shape parameters skewness and kurtosis are higher order moments, though quantitative comparisons with these are rare, and with good reason.
 Thorough quantitative comparison with the lower order moments are already difficult: since they are frequency dependent, the modeler must adopt a strategy for condensing into manageable form.
 Skill scores are more meaningful if the parameters are not computed by integrating/averaging over all frequencies.
 One useful approach is to compute the parameters integrating frequencies near the spectral peak (Ardhuin et al. 2003).
-Another approach is to focus on a short time series and present analysis on the full frequency distribution (Romero and Melville 2010).
+Another approach is to analyze the skill for several frequency bands (Rogers and Wang 2007).
+A third approach is to focus on a short time series and present analysis on the full frequency distribution (Romero and Melville 2010).